sdawso/frd/README.md

+# Circlefinder -- algorithmic FRD analysis of multimodal fiber optics
-Created by: Simon Dawson -- sdawso@uw.edu
+### Created by: Simon Dawson -- sdawso@uw.edu

 Fiber optic signal analysis for characterization of focal ratio degradation in a wide array of fibers, Intended to be paired with optical table capable of producing a collimated beam annulus on a bare CCD sensor of choice.